 You might train classifiers for the Positive Negative rating separately

 You might simply use your 4-star classifiers to classify reviews and then transform the results into a binary classification.
-Note that this approach may not give you the same results as )
+Note that this approach may not give you the same results as (A)

 Whichever strategy you adopt, please be sure that you turn in 2 classifiers for this task.